William Sandford 2761

 Photo (if we have one) and Pdf Link files(s) to website records.
 Also look at Convict Ship level links for key WA records.

-BurialHe was buried on 15 July 1868 at East Perth Cemetery, East Perth, Western Australia.3
+BurialHe was buried on 15 July 1868 at East Perth Cemetery, East Perth, Western Australia.4

 ConvictedConvicted of receiving stolen goods and sentenced to 14 years on 17 March 1849 at Liverpool, Lancashire, England.1

 Family Status Claimed that his marital status was widower 4 chn as at 13 May 1851.
-Applied for family, they did not come to WA. (?? see Research Note.)1,4
+Applied for family to come to WA. (?? see Research Note.)5,6

 OccupationRecorded as a mason's labourer on 13 May 1851.1